unclecode/crawl4ai/docs/md/installation.md

 There are three ways to use Crawl4AI:

-1. As a library (Recommended)
+1. As a library (Recommended).
-2. As a local server (Docker) or using the REST API
+2. As a local server (Docker) or using the REST API.
-3. As a Google Colab notebook.
+3. As a local server (Docker) using the pre-built image from Docker Hub.

-## Library Installation
+## Option 1: Library Installation

 Crawl4AI offers flexible installation options to suit various use cases.
 Choose the option that best fits your needs: